Follow TV Tropes

 • He has a minor moment when he's ordered by his wife to build the pie machine on his own with no help from his partner whatsoever:

-Willard: (sarcasm) I'll put it together then, shall I?
+Willard: [sarcasm] I'll put it together then, shall I?

 • Double Standard: Abuse, Female on Male: Downplayed.
-While Mr Tweedy's abuse at the hands of his wife is Played for Laughs, she is clearly a villain and he is blatantly portrayed as more sympathetic.
+While Mr. Tweedy's abuse at the hands of his wife is Played for Laughs, she is clearly a villain and he is blatantly portrayed as more sympathetic.

-• The Dragon: Mrs Tweedy's (former) henchman.
+• The Dragon: Mrs. Tweedy's (former) henchman.

-• Extreme Doormat: For the most part of the film, he's often verbally and physically abused by his domineering wife while also a massive pushover at the same time.
+• Extreme Doormat: For the most part of the first film, he's often verbally and physically abused by his domineering wife while also a massive pushover at the same time.

 • Fat Bastard: Subverted.
 He's an antagonist, but he's more sympathetic than his abusive wife and just appears to be doing his job as a chicken farmer.
 He's also shown to have a legit reason for his grudge against Ginger in that her continued escape attempts have gotten him in trouble with his wife.